Unlike many workshops - WE'RE DIFFERENT...

 We believe in using a workshop to learn the inflections & accents that make tunes come ALIVE!

-Boasting 3 world class tutors in Fiddle, Bouzouki and Whistle.
+Boasting 3 world class tutors in Fiddle, Guitar and Whistle.
 Our workshop delivers a high-end musical masterclass in the west coast town of Dunoon in Argyll.
 Our modern approach to learning begins a month before the workshop.
 We send the sheet music and tune structure in "mp3" to you via email in June, allowing "sight readers" and "learn by ear" students time to grasp the tunes a whole month BEFORE the workshop begins.

 We want you to leave the workshop FEELING the music, not just memorizing the notes!

 Prior knowledge and confidence in the tunes enhance the overall workshop experience.